 Frequently Asked Questions

-The Medici family played a central role in Florence’s history through their religion, political power, and patronage of the arts.
-Their faith shaped their public image and private actions, influencing cultural and religious life in Italy.
+The Medici family played a pivotal role in Florence’s history through their influence in religion, politics, and the patronage of the arts.
+Their faith profoundly shaped their public image and private actions, influencing the cultural and religious life of Italy.

 What religion were the Medici?